rpaut03l/poisonedrag-ragshield-group6-iitj_TriShieldRAG/docs/study/RAGSHIELD_THEORY.md

 ---

 <a id="g-compare"></a>
-## G. How We Compare — 6 Other Papers
+## G. How We Compare to Other Research

 ```
 Paper                 What it does                        Defense built?